A Willing Dance Partner

 Practicality-wise, maybe two duffle bags will fit at the back, but that’s about it.
 There’s also no glove box.
 In its place is a storage bin between the seats, and there are also no integrated cupholders.
 All you get is a pair of detachable ones.
 Oh, and the passenger side has to suffer from an extra hump on the floor.

-Impractical the MX-5 may be, but the car does know how to live in the 21st century.
+Impractical the MX-5 is, but the car does know how to live in the 21st century.
 MZD Connect is a joy to use.
 Like what I always say, the knob controller will always be less distracting to use than a touch screen.
 Unfortunately, it still doesn’t have Apple CarPlay or Android Auto.
 On the upside, a 9-speaker Bose sound system sounds great if you fancy hearing the tunes from your smartphone rather than from the engine bay.

 So it’s snug, small, and impractical, so what makes the MX-5 so special then?
 Well, it starts the moment you press the engine starter button.

 Its changes for 2019 are all under the hood.
 The 2.0-liter inline-4 Skyactiv-G petrol engine now produces 184 hp @ 7,000 rpm and 205 Nm of torque @ 4,000 rpm.
 The increase in power and torque figures weren’t necessary, but then again more power never hurt anyone.
-Apart from the increase in power figures, redline has also been increased by 500 rpm.
+Apart from the increase in power figures, its redline has also been increased by 500 rpm.
 Combined with the rev-happy nature of this engine, the sound is indeed intoxicating.
 She’s now a soprano from an alto.
 Her voice lessons have done her well, a soothing orchestra that will raise your hair.

 Oh and in case you do care, it also has an engine start/stop and regenerative braking system to save fuel.